iviviano/Algorithms/Isaac Homework/Final.md

 &\textbf{end while}\\
 &\textbf{return } f
 \end{align*}$$
-The algorithm is feasible, since it returns the result of $\texttt{max\_flow}$.
-Thus, to prove the algorithm is correct, we must

 Suppose there is a flow of size $T$.